webmastersmith/notes/JavaScript/Types.md

 ## Typeof

 - [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof)
-- Returns all 7 types +
+- Returns strings of all 7 types +
   - "function" // classes are functions as well.
   - "object" // all other objects.